 How To Extract Knowledge From Experts

-1. Identify the sources of expertise
+1. Identify the sources of expertise.

-2. Assay the knowledge
+2. Deconstruct the knowledge.

 How difficult will it be to extract the knowledge and put it to use?
 Will the costs of extracting the knowledge (interviews, analyses, distribution, etc.) be greater than the benefit?

-3. Extract the knowledge
+3. Extract the knowledge.

 Interview the experts to understand how they think and make decisions.
 Often this involves listening to stories in search of the cues and patterns the expert used in decision making.
+Document their experiences.

-4. Codify the knowledge
+4. Codify the knowledge.

 How will the knowledge be shared?
 Will it be part of an eLearning course?
 Will it be included in a learning portal for reference?
 How will the knowledge be made tangible?

-5. Apply the knowledge
+5. Apply the knowledge.

 The importance of extracting and sharing knowledge isn’t limited to just experts in formal knowledge transfer interviews.
 While it likely wouldn’t be feasible or cost-effective for every organization to formally extract information from every employee, informal knowledge sharing among employees can generate insights that lead to innovations.